paulgazz/kconfig_case_studies/README.md

 # For reviewers:

-The tarred version of this repository is available at https://zenodo.org/record/3243323#.XP-Xzi2ZMxg
+The tarred, archived version of this repository is available at https://zenodo.org/record/3243323#.XP-Xzi2ZMxg

 # Description